guillaumeeb/isae-supaero-aibt103-bigdata/01_Introduction_Big_Data.md

 ## Dataviz

-## Data Science and Machine LEarning
+## Data Science and Machine Learning

 # Big Data use cases